-At Willenhall the children are taught music every week in a very active and participatory way.
-From Nursery through to year 6, the music curriculum focusses on performance skills but also on creative thinking and self-expression.
+At Willenhall pupils are taught music every week in a very active and participatory way.
+From Nursery through to year 4, the music curriculum focuses on performance skills but also on creative thinking and self-expression.
 Learning is based as much as possible on the cross-curricular themes which are studied in each year group.

-In Reception this continues but the children begin to have opportunities to make choices about instruments, and begin to learn about the building blocks of music such as high and low (pitch) and fast and slow (tempo).
+In Reception this continues but pupils begin to have opportunities to make choices about instruments, and begin to learn about the building blocks of music such as high and low (pitch) and fast and slow (tempo).

-Year 1 and 2 children continue this work and they also begin to experience the importance of pattern in music - listening for repeated rhythms or tunes.
-Also from Reception the children listen to music from a wide range of traditions and genres, and learn the skills they need to evaluate music and express their opinions.
-As part of responding to music we also do a lot of movement to the music we are listening to or are singing to.
-Children also begin to learn some of the terms we use when talking about music, such as pitch, and tempo, and rhythm.
+Year 1 and 2 pupils continue this work and they also begin to experience the importance of pattern in music - listening for repeated rhythms or tunes.
+Also from Reception pupils listen to music from a wide range of traditions and genres, and learn the skills they need to evaluate music and express their opinions.
+Pupils also begin to learn some of the terms we use when talking about music, such as pitch, and tempo, and rhythm.

 In KS2 the work started in KS1 continues and is built upon, giving opportunities for more creativity and developing performance skills.
-We hope to include performances to the whole school as part of the children’s termly musical experience.
 They also learn how to read and write musical notation.
 The ability to play a part in a group performance becomes more important - creating what we call layers of sound where each layer may be different from the others.

 The whole school sometimes takes part in musical performances - such as our Christmas singing assembly.
-The year 6 children also give a performance at the end of year of their leaver's production - in the last two years these have been specially written and composed for the school by our school music teacher Mr Tucker.
-These are an opportunity for the children to show off their singing skills as well as their acting prowess.
+The year 6 pupils also give a performance at the end of year of their leaver's production - these are specially written and composed for the school by our school music teacher Mr Tucker.
+These are an opportunity for pupils to show off their singing skills as well as their acting prowess.